Underground (roller coaster)

 Underground is a wooden roller coaster manufactured by Custom Coasters International and located at Adventureland in Altoona, Iowa.
 The ride is situated next to the Frantic Freeway attraction.
 Unlike traditional roller coasters, Underground features two small lift hills but does not include major drops.
 While utilizing a roller coaster track system, the ride is primarily designed as a dark ride.
 The official ride description states: "Tour the old mine and try to solve the mystery of Bad Bob."
 Each train consists of seven cars, with riders seated two across in two rows, accommodating up to 28 riders per train.

 The ride was closed for the 2023 season for a major refurbishment, where it received a complete rebuild of the coaster trains by Philadelphia Toboggan Coasters and updated show scenes designed by the haunted attraction specialists at Gaff Box.
 Underground is the only fully enclosed wooden roller coaster.

 It reopened on May 18, 2024, with a special ceremony featuring an actor portraying Sheriff Sam using a dynamite plunger box to "blast open" the mine.
-A limited-edition "Daily Adventure" newspaper was distributed to riders on opening day, presenting fictional stories related to the ride’s storyline.
+A limited-edition "Daily Adventure" newspaper was distributed to riders on opening day, presenting fictional stories related to the ride's storyline.
 The refurbishment also introduced a new entry portal with an updated Underground logo.
 Additionally, the queue area now includes television screens displaying themed videos of wanted posters featuring Sheriff Sam and Bad Bob.
-As part of the rebranding effort, the park officially removed "The" from the ride’s name.
+As part of the rebranding effort, the park officially removed "The" from the ride's name.

 Summary

 Underground is themed as an old Iowa coal mine.
 Entering the attraction's preshow, an animatronic miner explains that Adventureland was built on top of the coal mine and was used as a hideout by outlaws and bank robbers.
-When Sheriff Sam, a character referenced elsewhere in the park, had heard the robber Bad Bob was using it as a hideout after a large gold heist, he destroyed every known entrance with dynamite to trap Bad Bob inside.
+When Sheriff Sam, owner of the park's saloon, had heard the robber Bad Bob was using it as a hideout after a large gold heist, he destroyed every known entrance with dynamite to trap Bad Bob inside.
 However, the mine has become plagued with unusual accidents since its reopening as a result of sabotage from the vengeful spirit of Bad Bob haunting the tunnels, who appears in a mist projection in the 2024 version declaring that nobody will get his gold.